 Originally published in 2013, the text and images have been updated to best serve you.
 The recipe remains the same.

 Hearts of palm are unique and have a particular flavor.
 You either love them or can't stand them.
-At least that's what I get around here.
+At least, that's what I get around here.

 I don't know where I heard about this simple and fantastic salad, but I've been making it for decades, especially for outdoor gatherings and large barbecue tables.

-This is a salad to make whenever there are good avocados.
 Hearts of palm are available all the time.
 The same with red onion; it's rare not to find it year-round.

 - Avocados.